Lanny Poffo, former pro wrestler and WWE legend’s brother, dies - NewsBreak

 ( WKBN ) – The brother of WWE Hall of Famer “Macho Man” Randy Savage has passed away, according to multiple reports.

 Poffo is the real-life brother of Angelo Poffo, who performed as “Macho Man” Randy Savage.
-Angelo Poffo died in May 2011.CDC warns not to use eye drop brand as it investigates death, infections across 11 states
+Angelo Poffo died in May 2011.Why Kelce brother’s wife is bringing OB-GYN to Super Bowl

 “Arriving in WWE in 1985 alongside his brother, ‘Leaping’ Lanny Poffo was one of the first high-flyers in WWE,” WWE wrote on its site Thursday .
 “While he achieved some success as a fan favorite reading his own poetry and throwing Frisbees to the crowd, he reached new heights as The Genius while managing Mr. Perfect [Curt Hennig].
 WWE extends its condolences to Poffo’s family, friends and fans.”Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.